MPAS-Dev/compass/docs/design_docs/compass_package.rst

 Contributors: Xylar Asay-Davis

-As mentioned in "Shared code" and "Looser, more flexible directory structure", resolution will no longer be part of the directory structure for testcases and no restrictions will be placed on how individual test cases handle resolution or mesh generation.
+As mentioned in "Shared code" and "Looser, more flexible directory structure", resolution will no longer be part of the directory structure for test cases and no restrictions will be placed on how individual test cases handle resolution or mesh generation.
 To facilitate shared code, a configuration can use the same code for a step that generates a mesh and/or initial condition for